aaron-grau/curic/html-css/homeworks/introduction/introduction_html_exercise.md

     </html>
 ```

-**Pro-Tip:** Use the html snippet in Atom to generate a basic HTML page layout by typing "html" and then pressing Tab.
+**Pro-Tip:** Use the html snippet in Atom to generate a basic HTML page layout by typing `html` and then pressing Tab.

+Now build up your page with the following elements:

+* An `H2` with the title of your recipe
+* An unordered list of anchor links to each section of your recipe
+* An `H2` for the description section
+* A paragraph with the description of your recipe
+* A link within the description to a wikipedia article about your recipe
+* An image of your prepared dish
+* An `H2` for the ingredients section
+* An unordered list of recipe ingredients
+* An `H2` for the directions section
+* An ordered list of cooking directions
+* A comment at the end citing the author of the original recipe

-Now build up your page with the following elements.
-It may be helpful to open up your file in your web browser and refresh as you code to see your work render correctly.
+It may be helpful to open up your file in your web browser and refresh as you code to see your work.
+To do this in Atom, right-click on the file name in the file tree and select `copy full path`.
+Paste this path into your browser and see your rendered code!

 Feel free to find your favorite recipe on the web and paste in content to the respective elements.

-    - A `H2` with the title of your recipe
-    - An unordered list of anchor links to each section of your recipe
-    - A header2 for the description section
-    - A paragraph with the description of your recipe
-    - A link within the description to a wikipedia article about your recipe
-    - An image of your prepared dish
-    - A header2 for the ingredients section
-    - An unordered list of recipe ingredients
-    - A header2 for the directions section
-    - An ordered list of cooking directions
-    - A comment at the end citing the author of the original recipe

 #### HTML Character Codes